-Returns an array of streams of the specified result, optionally filtered by name.
-Use the function nth to access a particular value in the array.
+Returns a list of streams of the specified result, optionally filtered by name.
+Use the function nth to access a particular value in the list.

 Mandatory parameter.
-The result of the step from which you want to return an array of streams.
+The result of the step from which you want to return a list of streams.

 Optional parameter.
 When provided, filters by name a particular value in the result.